-You can view your service metrics from Timescale Cloud's metrics dashboard.
+You can view your service metrics from the Timescale metrics dashboard.
 This dashboard gives you service-level information, such as CPU, memory, and storage usage.

 You can also view your query-level statistics by using the pre-installed

 pg_stat_statements extension from a PostgreSQL client.

 Timescale provides a Metrics dashboard for managing your services.
 You can